Nirbhayparmar/portfolioWebsite/note.md

 # things to be done
-- Hero section
+[X]- Hero section
 - content for hero section
 - skills section with icons
 - projects section with images and links
-- footer and contect form
+- footer and contact form